dkorunic/findlargedir-go/README.md

 When unsure of the program progress feel free to send **SIGUSR1** or **SIGUSR2** process signals (on Windows try with ^C) to see the last processed path or use **progress** flag (`-p` parameter) do see continous 5-minute status updates.

-If you are trying to run it on **EMC Isilon OneFS** >= 7.1 and < 8.0 (based on FreeBSD 7.4), make sure to add `-7` parameter otherwise program will detect invalid st_size and skip all filesystems.
+If you are trying to run it on EMC Isilon OneFS >= 7.1 and < 8.0 (based on FreeBSD 7.4), make sure to add **isilon mode** with `-7` parameter otherwise program will detect invalid st_size and skip all filesystems.
 OneFS 8.0+ releases don't require use of `-7` parameter.
+This will work only on 386 and amd64 platforms.

-If you have really ancient Unix system and program fails to create temporary files, try using **cloexec mode** with `-x` parameter which will attempt to monkey patch syscall.Open() for that purpose.
+If you have really ancient FreeBSD system (<8.3) or a derivative such as EMC Isilon OneFS (<7.2) and program fails to create temporary files, try using **cloexec mode** with `-x` parameter.
 This will work only on 386 and amd64 platforms.

 Typical use case to find possible offenders on several filesystems: